 This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
 Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
-Clinical practice in Swedish massage, chair massage and integrated techniques continue to build the massage therapists practical skills.
-This module introduces students to basic anatomy and physiology and a discussion of the components of the skeletal system, identification of bones, bony landmarks, and the muscular system.
-This module provides the student with the study of and an understanding of Florida massage law, including an examination of the regulatory requirements of the Florida Massage Practice Act (Chapter 480 of the Florida Statutes).
-Included in this module is a discussion on medical errors, their consequences, cost and prevention.
+Clinical practice in Swedish massage, and chair massage.
 Prerequisite: MTD100.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0

-MTD237 - Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 6.0 Quarter Credit Hours This module is designed to provide the student with the theory & hands-on skills involved in practicing a form of massage known as Swedish Massage.
-Also covered in this module are range of motion for hips, pre-natal, post-natal, infant & elder/geriatric massage and an understanding of the anatomy and physiology of the reproductive system.
+MTD237 - Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 6.0 Quarter Credit Hours T This module is designed to provide the student with the theory & hands-on skills involved in practicing Swedish Massage.
+Also covered in this module is range of motion for hip, pre-natal, post-natal, infant & elder/geriatric massage.
 Prerequisite: MTD100.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0